bacionejs/editor/README.md

 Create the most thumb-friendly IDE in its class

 ## Unique
-As of March 2025, BacioneJS stands alone as the [only](//github.com/search?q=serverless+javascript+ide+language%3Ahtml&type=repositories) serverless JavaScript IDE built entirely in JavaScript and the [only](//github.com/search?q=ide+%22custom+keyboard%22&type=repositories)
+As of March 2025, BacioneJS stands alone as the [only](//github.com/search?q=serverless+javascript+ide+language%3Ahtml&type=repositories) *serverless* JavaScript IDE built entirely in *JavaScript* and the [only](//github.com/search?q=ide+%22custom+keyboard%22&type=repositories)
-IDE with a fully custom keyboard.
+IDE with a fully *custom keyboard*.
 These features simplify installation, enable rapid enhancements and reduce editing frustrating.

 ## Features
-1. **Serverless**: No backend or internet, runs from file manager in Chrome
-1. **Pure JS**: No dependencies, vanilla JavaScript, only 7k
-1. **Keyboard**: One-tap common keys, fewer clicks than competing editors
 1. **Run**: Instant code execution
 1. **Save**: Generates a new timestamped file
 1. **Export**: Removes editor